noah-owens/noah-owens/README.md

 ## Noah Owens | B.B.A.
 Business Informatics | Expected Graduation Spring '23

-- I’ve been working on [Character Forge](https://github.com/noah-owens/Character-Forge), a java application for creating random characters in the 5th edition Dungeons & Dragons system.
+- I’ve been working on [Character Forge](https://github.com/noah-owens/Character-Forge), a java application for creating random characters in the 5th edition Dungeons & Dragons system and [Craig-DS](https://github.com/noah-owens/Craig-Ds), a discord music bot with an utter disdain for your music tastes.

 - I have recently certified as a Power BI Data Analyst Associate, and am looking forward to gaining more experience modeling and visualizing data.